efredericks/GenerativeGI/README.md

 To add a technique for drawing you just have to create a self-contained function that accepts a PIL image as input and either updates that same image or returns a new one (up to you, I have some mixed ways to handle that I think).

-Techniques are called via the grammar (in the main function in `main.py`).
+Techniques are called via the grammar (in `settings.py`).
 Basically, you would just add a new rule to the technique rule (with a colon after - I use that for splitting parameters).

 Then if you wanted parameters, you can add them below as a new rule.
 Currently the only one that accepts parameters is pixel sort, however I'll expand the flow field in the near future to be different.
 Note that, if you want to call a different rule, you need to surround it with a pound sign (so for instance, #technique# would be filled with any of the rules within the technique rule) - Tracery in Python isn't too bad, here's a good ref if you want to play with it at all: https://www.brettwitty.net/tracery-in-python.html